 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 19.9% for employers and 5.5% -12.5% for employees.
+The agreed contribution rates for future years are 16.3% for employers and 5.5% - 12.5% for employees.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.

-Total contributions made 2022 £ 2021 £
+Total contributions made 2023 £ 2022 £

-Employer's contributions Employees' contributions 29,000 10,000 30,000 10,000
+Employer's contributions Employees' contributions 28,000 10,000 29,000 10,000

-Total contributions 39,000 40,000
+Total contributions 38,000 39,000

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2022
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2023